forem/forem/docs/tests/approvals-tests.md

 # Approvals Tests

-Approvals are based on the idea of the golden master.
-You take a snapshot of an object and then compare all future versions of the object to the snapshot.
+Approvals test is a form of unit test.
+It works by taking a snapshot of the results and confirming that they have not changed.
 A good use-case for the Approvals tests is to compare the rendered HTML to the test specified HTML.

 ## Usage